Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Experiments and Results

 \subsection{Experimental Results on Unregistered Image Pairs}

-To solve the problem of unregistered hyperspectral image super-resolution, the LR HSI should contain all the spectral bases in the HR MSI.
-Since one pixel in the LR HSI covers 1024 pixels in the HR MSI, when the LR HSI is rotated and cropped, certain spectral information contained in HR MSI is corrupted or missing.
-Thus, the reconstruction error is expected to be increased.
+In this section, two unregistered scenarios are studied,~\ie, rigid distorted benchmarked datasets, and nonrigid distorted remote sensing datasets, as described in Sec.~\ref{sec:exp:setup}.
+Note that, since the pixels in the HSI and MSI do not match with each other, the reconstruction errors are expected to be increased.

-The performance of different methods on unregistered image pairs are reported in Tables~\ref{tab:unergas},~\ref{tab:unpsnr} and~\ref{tab:unsam}.
-Note that, only the methods, that are able to extract the spectral and spatial information separately, can work on unregistered images.
-Thus four methods are compared in the tables.
-Traditional CS-based and MTF-based methods fail in this scenario.
-That is because when the given two modalities are unregistered, the spatial details could not be directly added to improve the spatial resolution of LR HSI.
-The performance of CNMF drops largely for both datasets.
+The performance of different methods on unregistered image pairs are reported in Tables~\ref{tab:un_evaluate} and~\ref{tab:rs_unevaluate}.
+Note that, only the methods that are able to work with unregistered image pairs are chosen in this group of experiments.
+Thus five state-of-the-art methods are compared in the tables.
+The traditional CS-based GSA~\cite{aiazzi2007improving} and MTF-based SFIM~\cite{liu2000smoothing} fail in this scenario.
+This is because when the given two modalities are unregistered, the spatial details could not be directly added to improve the spatial resolution of LR HSI.
+The matrix-factorization-based CNMF and sparse-coding based NSSR are more robust than the traditional methods.
+However, their performance also drops for both benchmarked and remote sensing datasets.
 The reason is that the adopted predefined down-sampling function will introduce significant spectral distortion when the LR HSI and HR MSI are unregistered.
-BSR works better than the other three approaches due to the fact that, it extracts spectral and spatial information separately with sparse constraints.
-However, the method could not preserve spectral information well, since the extracted spectral bases from LR HSI may not be the optimal bases to extract correlated spatial information from the HR MSI.
+The integrated fusion method could achieve good performance on remote sensing images with small distortion.
+However, its performance drops on images with large distortion.
+This is because the integrated fusion method performs registration before fusion, which may introduce additional distortion during optimization.
 The proposed $u^2$-MDN is able to handle challenging scenarios much better than the state-of-the-art.
 The main reason that contributes to the success of the proposed approach is that, the network is able to extract the optimal and correlated spatial representations from two modalities through mutual information and collaborative loss.
 In this way, both the spatial and especially the spectral information are effectively preserved.
 This demonstrates the representation capacity of the proposed structure.

-To visualize the results, we show the reconstructed samples given unregistered image pairs of CAVE and Harvard datasets taken at wavelengths 420, 540, and 690 nm in Fig.~\ref{fig:imgc5}.
-The first through fourth columns show the LR images, reconstructed images from our method, ground truth images, and the absolute difference between the images at the second and third columns, respectively.